rintoandrews90/FileOperations/README.md

 ****DirectoryPath defines three directories which commonly used in our iOS application****

-1. document
+1. Documents Directory

-2. temp
+2. Temporary Directory

-3. cache
+3. Cache Directory

 ## URL Methods